Labour Party (Indonesia, 1998)

+The Labour Party (Partai Buruh) was a democratic socialist political party in Indonesia.

+History

-The Labour Party (Partai Buruh) was a political party in Indonesia.
-It had its origins in the Indonesian Prosperous Laborers organization (SBSI), which in 1993 threw its support behind the Indonesian Democratic Party (PDI) as a vehicle for its political aspirations.
+The party had its origins in the Indonesian Workers Welfare Union (SBSI), which in 1993 threw its support behind the Indonesian Democratic Party (PDI) as a vehicle for its political aspirations.
 When the PDI split in 1996, it allied itself with the breakaway faction led by Megawati Sukarnoputri, which led to it coming under pressure from the New Order government of President Suharto.

 On 30 July 1996, SBSI chairman Muchtar Pakpahan was detained on subversion charges.
-Following the fall of Suharto in 1998, the SBSI became disillusions with Megawati's now renamed Indonesian Democratic Party – Struggle and decided to establish its own party, the National Labour Party (Partai Buruh Nasional).
-After the failure in 1999 election, the party changed its name to Social Democrat Labour Party (Partai Buruh Sosial Demokrat).
-The party stood in the 2004 Indonesian legislative election, but won only 0.6 percent of the vote and no legislative seats.
-Party chairman However, the party has 12 representatives in provincial assemblies.
+Following the fall of Suharto in 1998, the SBSI, which now had become disillusioned with Megawati's now renamed Indonesian Democratic Party of Struggle, decided to establish its own party, the National Labour Party (Partai Buruh Nasional).
+After its failure in 1999 election, the party changed its name to the Social Democratic Labour Party (Partai Buruh Sosial Demokrat).
+Using this name, the party stood in the 2004 Indonesian legislative election but won only 0.6 percent of the vote and no legislative seats.
+However, the party has 12 representatives in provincial assemblies.
 The party subsequently changed its name to the Labour Party.

 After initially failing to qualify, following a lawsuit the party won the right to contest the 2009 elections.
 However, the party won only 0.25 percent of the vote, less than the 2.5 percent electoral threshold, meaning it was awarded no seats in the People's Representative Council.
+It also lost most of its regional-level representation.
+It subsequently did not qualify for the 2014 and 2019 elections.

 On 5 October 2021, the party, together with other 10 Indonesian labour mass organizations re-formed into the newly reformed Labour Party.